 How a user interacts with and experiences a product, system or service.

-Accessibility and usability issues are critical to your communications.
-Their importance has been gaining massive wide-spread value and momentum, especially since 2010.
+It does not matter too much about being absolutely precise about accessibility and usability terminology, what matters is that they are both addressed, and we do hope you found it insightful.
+Accessibility and usability issues are critical to your communications, their importance has been gaining massive wide-spread value and momentum, especially since 2010.
 You can only go so far using your own understanding, you need access to experts like us, and to test with users (the people you are actually designing for).
 You are not the only one using the communication, product, service or building.

 Any tea or coffee left?
+You have done well, thanks for reading.
 We can help you substantially decrease the complexity, time and difficulty of designing information that works well for a wide range of people.
-There is no need to be scared… contact us!
+There is no need to be affraid… contact us.

 It is what we do!